 Although the document evaluation and the demonstration and inspection phases have been discussed separately in this document, these phases overlap, or are accomplished simultaneously in actual practice.

 The following list provides examples of the types of items, equipment, facilities and operations evaluated during the technical demonstration phase.

 - (a) Conduct of training programmes (classroom, simulators, aircraft, flight and ground personnel training).
-Refer to CAP 14 to determine if training organisation or FSTD requires approval; - (b) Crewmember and dispatcher testing and training; - (c) Station facilities (equipment, personnel, refuelling, de-icing, technical data); - (d) Record keeping procedures (of training, flight and duty times, flight papers);

-- (e) Flight control including dispatch, flight supervision and monitoring system or flight following system; - (f) Maintenance and inspection programmes (procedures, record keeping); - (g) Aircraft (conformity inspection, aircraft continuing airworthiness records, etc.); - (h) MELs and CDLs; - (i) Weight and balance programme; - (j) Emergency evacuation demonstration; - (k) Demonstration flights, including actual flight(s) to demonstrate the operation is conducted safely and in compliance with all applicable CAR OPS 1/3 requirements.

-Note: A demonstration flight will be delayed if there are outstanding findings affecting safety and may be delayed if there are too many non-safety related findings or the operator's procedures require rectification.
+[Refer also to CAP 14]; - (b) Crewmember and dispatcher testing and training; - (c) Station facilities (equipment, personnel, refuelling, de-icing, technical data); - (d) Record keeping procedures (of training, flight and duty times, flight papers); - (e) Flight control including dispatch, flight supervision and monitoring system or flight following system; - (f) Maintenance and inspection programmes (procedures, record keeping); - (g) Aircraft (conformity inspection, aircraft continuing airworthiness records, etc.); - (h) MELs and CDLs; - (i) Weight and balance programme; - (j) Emergency evacuation demonstration; - (k) Demonstration flights, including actual flight(s) to demonstrate the operation is conducted safely and in compliance with all applicable CAR OPS 1/3 requirements. - Note 1:[Ideally the demonstration flight should be conducted as a line training or line check by a CAA accepted line check commander.] - Note 2:A demonstration flight will be delayed if there are outstanding findings affecting safety and may be delayed if there are too many non-safety related findings or the operator's procedures require rectification.